GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 View where and how a certificate is being installed using the certificates snap-in (certmgr.msc).
 Under **View -> Options**, click the **Show _Physical certificate stores_** option.

-If COMMON is already in the Trusted Root Certification Authorities store and the _source_ is a group policy object or the enterprise trust domain, you don't need to reinstall or change.
+If COMMON is already in the Trusted Root Certification Authorities or Enterprise Trust store and the _source_ is a group policy object or the enterprise trust domain, you don't need to reinstall or change.

 ### 4.&nbsp;&nbsp;Is PIV network login impacted?